oslokommune/okctl-upgrade/gists/bump-eks-to-1-20/README.md

 ## Delete the old nodegroup

-Use `eksctl get nodegroup` to verify names of the old node group.
+Use `eksctl get nodegroup --cluster $CLUSTER_NAME` to verify names of the old node group.
 It should be `ng-generic`.

 Then delete the nodegroup: